On the Global Optimality of Policy Gradient Methods in General Utility Reinforcement Learning: Global Optimality Beyond the Tabular Setting

 \begin{remark}{\textbf{(Extension to continuous state-action spaces)}} Our algorithm can be used in the continuous (compact) state-action space setting since it only relies on using policy gradients and MLE which are both scalable.
-We stick to the discrete state action space notation for ease of exposition to avoid the technical formalism for the continuous setting. \end{remark}
+We stick to the discrete state action space notation for simplicity. \end{remark}